mugeshk97/product_review_scraper/README.md

 This repo contains the product review scraper application

-This application scrap's the review from flipkart website and gives you the review of the product using BeautifulSoup and MongoDB to store the scraped data
+This application scrap's the review from flipkart website and gives you the review of the product using BeautifulSoup and MongoDB is to store the scraped data